 In support of this hypothesis, biologists have previously demonstrated that removal of a female rodent's ovaries directly affects the brain, causing dendrites and axons to retract and the synaptic interconnections to simplify, as though an overzealous gardener had got into the orchard and pruned away a few too many branches."

 Estrogen impacts women's brains so significantly that a woman's susceptibility to depression, mental illness, and Alzheimer's disease increases the longer estrogen remains suboptimal.
-The best way to protect your mind and your brain is to establish and maintain estrogen in optimal levels.
+The best way to protect your mind and your brain is to establish and maintain estrogen at optimal levels.